-Leigh has a BA in Politics from New York University and a JD from the University of Maine School of Law.
-She spent three years teaching jazz in Biddeford, Maine and directing two jazz competition teams.
-Recently, she has been teaching creative movement and dance expression for PALS Children's Chorus in Brookline, Massachusetts.
+Leigh’s excellent choreography skills contribute to her success as a dance instructor at LINX.
+Her wonderful work can be seen in the performances of the LX Dance teams.
+Leigh spent three years teaching jazz in Biddeford, Maine and directing two jazz competition teams.
+She has been teaching creative movement and dance expression for PALS Children's Chorus in Brookline, Massachusetts.
 Leigh trained since the age of two in all the classical disciplines at the prestigious Robin Horneff's Performing Arts Center, now called Studio L, in Waldwick, New Jersey.
 She has been fortunate enough to perform in many New York City parades, on the Today Show, at various venues at the 2000 Summer Olympics in Sydney, Australia, as well as with the George Washington University's First Ladies Dance Team and NYU's Pulse Dance Project.
+Leigh has a B.A. in Politics from New York University and a J.D. from the University of Maine School of Law.

-Isiah (aka MoveLikeZay) is well-known for his achievements as an exceptional performer and choreographer as a solo act also as a member of Phunk Phenomenon (who recently placed 3rd in the US at Hip Hop International).
+As a dance instructor at LINX, Isiah (aka MoveLikeZay) works with dance teams, specializing in hip hop.
+Zay is well known for his achievements as an exceptional performer and choreographer, solo act, and member of Phunk Phenomenon.
+His accomplishments include earning 3rd place in the US at Hip Hop International.
 Zay infuses his work with an urban, edgy yet comfortable style on stage and off stage, including his freestyle work for Xbox's Dance Central 2 (DLC) and Dance Central 3.
 Zay's talents as a performer have been enthusiastically received at numerous events such as First Night Boston, The Urban Nutcracker, the Boston Marathon, the Mayor's Youth Summit, the Los Angeles Hip Hop Summit, Disney World, Universal Studios, B.E.T's 106th, and the legendary Apollo Theater in New York City, where he was a two-time first place winner.
-He brings an unparalleled depth of experience in break dance, hip hop, poppin, freestyle and gymnastics to his work.
+He brings an unparalleled depth of experience in break dance, hip hop, poppin, freestyle, and gymnastics to his work.

-Elizabeth has an extensive background in child development.
-She holds a BA in psychology and education from Clark University and a Masters in Social Work from Boston University.
-Elizabeth is also certified to be a lead preschool teacher.
-Her work experience includes teaching preschool to two and three year olds as well as leading "mommy and me" developmental play groups.
-She also has over eight years of experience providing therapy to young children and their families.
+Elizabeth teaches young children at the Wellesley Tree House, specializing in early childhood art programs.
+She has an extensive background in child development, and holds a B.A. in Psychology and Education from Clark University and a Master of Social Work from Boston University.
+Elizabeth is certified to be a lead preschool teacher, and her work experience includes teaching preschool to two and three year olds as well as leading "mommy and me" developmental playgroups.
+Additionally, Elizabeth has over eight years of experience providing therapy to young children and their families.

+Carrie teaches and shares her love of music and movement with young children at the Wellesley Tree House.
 Miss Carrie began her teaching career over 12 years ago when she discovered the magic of Family Music Makers.
-With the FMM platform, Carrie is able to incorporate her education and experience in Musical Theatre, Dance, and Performance to create a unique, exciting and engaging musical experience for both the children in class and their caregivers.
-Carrie holds a Bachelor's Degree in Vocal Performance, and a Masters of Music Degree in Musical Theatre from The Boston Conservatory.
+With the FMM platform, Carrie is able to incorporate her education and experience in musical theater, dance, and performance to create a unique, exciting and engaging musical experience for both the children in class and their caregivers.
+Carrie holds a Bachelor's degree in Vocal Performance, and a Master of Music in Musical Theater from The Boston Conservatory.

 Mr. T has an extensive martial arts background, with black belts in Kempo Karate and Jiu-Jitsu.
 He has also studied for 17 years under Master Nelson Chan in Wahlum Kung Fu.